 - Oude Kerk: First church in Holland to attain the official status of a museum, the Oude Kerk stands in the heart of Amsterdam’s Red Light District.
 Here you’ll find contemporary art mixed with the historical significance of the location.

-- The Tropenmuseum: A beautiful building in itself, the museum houses a collection from cultures around the world, from Africa to Southeast Asia and from India to Latin America.
+- The Tropenmuseum: A beautiful building in itself, the museum houses a collection of cultures from around the world, from Africa to Southeast Asia and from India to Latin America.
 Here you’ll also find the permanent collection of treasures from the Dutch East Indies in the VOC era.
+Get your tickets today!

-It seems like that are so many museums in Amsterdam that it would be challenging to cover them all here.
-You can grab a museum guide in any tourist office in Amsterdam.
-There are even different tourist cards that allow you to see many of them when you get the tourist card.
-It’s a great way to explore the Dutch culture and history while visiting Amsterdam.
+There are so many museums in Amsterdam that it would be challenging to cover them all here.
+You can grab a museum guide in any tourist office in Amsterdam, and there are even different tourist cards that allow you to see many of them when you get the card.
+It’s a great way to explore Dutch culture and history while visiting Amsterdam.

 Further thoughts on visiting Amsterdam

 We enjoyed visiting Amsterdam a lot more than we anticipated.
-However, for some reason, it was never a place high on our list of places to visit.
-As Amsterdam is one of the options for direct flights from Canada, we decided to make a stop here.
+However, it was never a place high on our list of places to visit for some reason.
+As Amsterdam is one of Canada’s options for direct flights, we decided to stop here.
 The idea was to fly in, check it out and move on to the next destination.

-If you enjoy architecture, you might enjoy reading about Riga, Lativa’s capital!
+If you enjoy architecture, you might enjoy reading about castles in Poland!

 I was surprised at how much I enjoyed Amsterdam.
-As a place that is probably more known for accessible weed and the Red Light District, Amsterdam’s museums, architecture and culture are largely overlooked.
-The many wonderful restaurants, bars and shops make this a very delightful place.
-I personally loved walking around and checking out the neighbourhoods.
+Amsterdam’s museums, architecture, and culture are largely overlooked as a place that is probably more known for accessible weed and the Red Light District.
+The many wonderful restaurants, bars and shops make this a delightful place.
+I loved walking around and checking out the neighbourhoods.

-Amsterdam can feel very crowded but if you’re not there in high season it’s quite enjoyable.
-It is an easy city to get around by foot and public transit.
-Make sure you don’t walk on the many bike paths or you might cause a collision.
+Amsterdam can feel very crowded, but it’s quite enjoyable if you’re not there in high season.
+It is an accessible city to get around by foot and public transit.
+Make sure you don’t walk on the many bike paths, or you might cause a collision.
 Be on the lookout for the bike riders as they dominate the city.
 They are not too pleased if you stumble upon the bike path as you’re wandering around, or worse, stop in the middle of it.

-Check out Architecture in Havana and discover what make Havana a must-visit for architecture lovers!
+Check out Architecture in Havana and discover what makes Havana a must-visit for architecture lovers!

-For insider tips in and around Amsterdam, check out my friend Jessica’s blog.
+Check out my friend Jessica’s blog for insider tips in and around Amsterdam.
 She lives in Amsterdam and knows all the best places to hang out.
-You might even discover places not many tourists experience when visiting Amsterdam.
+You might even discover places that not many tourists experience when visiting Amsterdam.